 The business of the Company is managed by HMS Adviser LP (the "Adviser"), an affiliate of Hines Interests Limited Partnership ("Hines"), pursuant to the Investment Advisory and Administrative Services Agreement (the "Advisory Agreement") between the Company and the Adviser.
-The Adviser has engaged a subsidiary of Main Street Capital Corporation ("Main Street" and which sub-adviser is herein referred to as the "Sub-Adviser" and, collectively with the Adviser, the "Advisory Agreement").
+The Adviser has engaged a subsidiary of Main Street Capital Corporation ("Main Street" and which sub-adviser is herein referred to as the "Sub-Adviser" and, collectively with the Adviser, the "Advisers") to perform certain responsibilities pursuant to the Investment Sub-Advisory Agreement (the "Sub-Advisory Agreement").
+Upon the execution of the Sub-Advisory Agreement on May 31, 2012, Main Street became an affiliate of the Company.
 The Company has engaged Hines Securities, Inc., (the "Dealer Manager") an affiliate of the Adviser, to serve as the Dealer Manager for the Offering.
 The Dealer Manager is responsible for marketing the Company's shares being offered pursuant to the Offering.

 HMS Income LLC was formed under the Maryland Limited Liability Company Act on November 28, 2011.
-On December 12, 2011, an affiliate of Hines and an unaffiliated investor purchased 1,111,111 membership units of HMS Income LLC for a price of \$9.00 per unit, which represents the HMS Income Fund, Inc.'s initial public offering price in the Offering (as defined above) of \$10.00 per share minus selling commissions of \$0.70 per share and dealer manager fees of \$0.30 per share, pursuant to a private placement, for an aggregate of \$10.0 million.
+On December 12, 2011, an affiliate of Hines and an unaffiliated investor purchased 1,111,111 membership units of HMS Income LLC for a price of \$9.00 per unit, which represents the Company's initial public offering price in the Offering (as defined above) of \$10.00 per share minus selling commissions of \$0.70 per share and dealer manager fees of \$0.30 per share, pursuant to a private placement, for an aggregate of \$10.0 million.
 An executive officer of the unaffiliated investor is also an independent director of the Sub-Adviser.
 Simultaneous with that initial capitalization, HMS Income LLC entered into a senior secured single advance term loan credit facility with Main Street in the committed principal amount of \$7.5 million (the "Main Street Facility").
 On December 12, 2011, HMS Income LLC fully drew the entire amount of the committed principal amount under the Main Street Facility and acquired from Main Street approximately \$16.5 million of investments utilizing its initial equity investments and proceeds from the Main Street Facility.

 On May 31, 2012, HMS Income LLC merged with and into HMS Income Fund, Inc. (the "Merger Transaction").
 HMS Income Fund, Inc. is the surviving entity following the Merger Transaction, pursuant to the Agreement and Plan of Merger and the Articles of Merger.
 The Articles of Merger provided that within 48 hours prior to the Merger Transaction, a properly-constituted board of directors (with a majority of non-interested members) of HMS Income Fund, Inc. would determine the fair value of the initial portfolio held by HMS Income LLC.
-The Agreement and Plan of Merger also provided that the outstanding membership units of HMS Income LLC units would be converted into the number of shares of common stock of HMS Income Fund, Inc. that equal \$9.00 per share (based on the \$10.00 per share initial offering price less the 10% sales load not incurred) based on the net asset value of HMS Income LLC determined at the time of the Merger Transaction by the board of directors of HMS Income Fund, Inc. As a result, the Hines affiliate and the unaffiliated investor exchanged a total of 1,111,111 membership units of HMS Income LLC for 1,123,157 shares of the HMS Income Fund, Inc.'s common stock.
+The Agreement and Plan of Merger also provided that the outstanding membership units of HMS Income LLC would be converted into the number of shares of common stock of HMS Income Fund, Inc. that equal \$9.00 per share (based on the \$10.00 per share initial offering price less the 10% sales load not incurred) based on the net asset value of HMS Income LLC determined at the time of the Merger Transaction by the board of directors of HMS Income Fund, Inc. As a result, the Hines affiliate and the unaffiliated investor exchanged a total of 1,111,111 membership units of HMS Income LLC for 1,123,157 shares of HMS Income Fund, Inc.'s common stock.

-The SEC declared the Registration Statement effective on June 4, 2012.
-As of June 30, 2012, the Company had not conducted its initial closing.
+The SEC declared the Registration Statement effective on June 4, 2012, and the Offering commenced shortly thereafter.
+As of September 30, 2012 the Company had raised \$110,000.

-Note 2 - Basis of Presentation and Summary of Significant Accounting Policies
+Note 2.
+Basis of Presentation and Summary of Significant Accounting Policies